Published on in Parents PACK

 - Wash your hands with soap and water or apply hand sanitizer that contains at least 70% alcohol before touching the mask.
 Be sure to rub your hands until the hand sanitizer evaporates.

 - Ensure that the mask covers both your nose and mouth and is secure under your chin without any gaps on the sides.
-If the mask has a metal strip at the nose, adjust the shape so that the mask is snug and air does not escape from the top when you are breathing.
+Masks should have a metal strip at the nose, so you can adjust the shape to ensure that the mask is snug and air does not escape from the top when you are breathing.

 - Make sure you can breathe and talk easily with the mask in place.